jsarnowski96/pysql-console/README.md

 clear: This command clears the console window
-close: Close active connection to the database connect <server> <database>: Open new connection to the target database
+close: Close active connection to the database connect <server> <database>: Open new connection to the target database da <file_name> <param>: Execute a Data Analysis over the given CSV file - optional parameter determines the exact method - if it is not provided, the default method describe() weill be executed.
 databases: Display list of all databases within the selected MS SQL Server instance delete <table> <rowId>: Remove the existing record from the selected table drop <table>: Drop the selected table